Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Introduction

-This study makes three key contributions to HCI and CSCW community: \begin{itemize} \item First, we provide empirical evidence showing that GenAI adoption in newsrooms is currently individualized rather than collaborative.
-We highlight the gap between personal experimentation with GenAI usage and official organizational integration in collaborative work settings. \item Second, we identify specific challenges that hinder GenAI integrations in newswork collaborations.
-We demonstrate how the absence of teamwork norms, coordination mechanisms, and shared practices impedes the emergence of accountable AI-augmented collaborative newsroom routines. \item Third, we outline design and policy implications to inform the development of GenAI systems and organizational practices, fostering more effective integration of GenAI into collaborative work. \end{itemize}
+This study makes three key contributions to HCI and CSCW community: \begin{itemize} \item First, we provide empirical evidence showing that GenAI use in newsrooms is currently individualized rather than collaborative.
+We highlight the gap between personal experimentation with GenAI usage and official organizational coordination in collaborative work settings. \item Second, we identify specific challenges that hinder GenAI coordination in collaborative newswork.
+We demonstrate how the absence of teamwork norms, coordination mechanisms, and shared practices impedes the coordination of GenAI into collaborative newswork. \item Third, we outline design and policy implications to inform the development of GenAI systems and organizational practices, fostering more effective coordination of GenAI into collaborative work. \end{itemize}